Azure DevOps authentication options

 During the execution of the SpecSync command using the interactive prompt (password is masked).
 This method is used by SpecSync if either the user name (token) or the password is not configured anywhere else.

-Using the
+Using the --user

-section of the SpecSync configuration file (specsync.json
+In the of the (specsync.json

 In system environment variables that can be referred to either in the configuration file or from the command prompt (see examples below).
-The environment variable name has to be specified using the
+The environment variable name has to be specified using the {env:ENV_VAR}

 format (%ENV_VAR%